 These vegan chicken options seek to replace the bulkiness of real chicken in dishes, in order to fulfill hunger and reach nutritional guidelines.

-For example, vegan chicken is available as veggie burgers, chicken breast, chicken tenders, and plant-based buffalo wings to name just a few options.
+For example, vegan chicken is available as veggie burgers, chicken nuggets, chicken breast, chicken tenders, and plant-based buffalo wings to name just a few options.
 Most manufactured plant-based options can be found in the freezer aisle in nearly all grocery stores around the world.